If you’re taking doxycycline for a bacterial infection, you may be wondering how alcohol could impact your treatment.

 Persistent dehydration can have long-term consequences, damaging the kidneys over time.
 The increased diuretic effects of both substances can lead to electrolyte imbalances, potentially resulting in conditions like kidney stones or even renal failure.

-Proper hydration and limiting alcohol can help in reducing such risks.
+Proper hydration and limiting alcohol can help reduce such risks.

 What Do Medical Guidelines Say About Drinking While on Doxycycline?